-The Board, through the CG&NC, is responsible for reviewing and approving any proposed changes to the directors' compensation arrangements every two years.
+The Board, through the CG&NC, is responsible for reviewing and approving any proposed changes to the directors' compensation arrangements every five years.
 The management directors and the directors of the Corporation who are acting as Pernod Ricard's nominees are not compensated for service on the Board.

-From July 1, 2021 to December 31, 2021, the independent directors of the Corporation were entitled to the following compensation (on an annual basis):
+In fiscal year 2023, the independent directors of the Corporation were entitled to the following compensation: